Ross-Byrne/Go-Project/README.md

 ##Azure
 We deployed and tested the project on Ubuntu server 16.04 LTS.

+Setting up the Ubuntu Server on Azure involved creating a Virtual Machine and installing the operating system.
+We then had to open some endpoints on the VM in Azure.
+These included port 443 for https and port 8080 for the Go Server.
+When setting up the installation of Ubuntu Server, we SSH'd into the server, updated it and installed the required dependencies, such as NodeJS, NPM, Go and Git.
+We were then able to clone the project, run the Go Server and connect to it remotely.

 #Development
 The project was both developed and tested on Windows 10 and Ubuntu 16.04 LTS